Rogue PvP in the Mists of Pandaria

 - Hit: can’t kill what you can’t hit.
 3% is required for same level targets, 6% for poisons.

 - Expertise: Cuts down on opponents dodge.
 Doesn’t apply if you’re attacking from behind, which you will be doing, at least sometimes, so less valuable than hit.
-Go for 3%.
+Go for 3%, though some like more when fighting dodgy claases, such as other Rogues

 - PvP Power: this is a straight up damage add, like attack power, but PvP only.
-Since PvP Power gems are 320 points Vs Agility’s 160, the PvP Power are better.
+Nerfed hard in patch 5.4.
+The PvP Power on your gear will be enough, you shouldn’t gem for it.

 - Visit Skill-Capped for lots of Rogue info.
 Not free, but $4/mo is pretty cheap.